Opentrons/opentrons/api/docs/v2/pipettes/partial_tip_pickup.rst

 Partial column pickup is available on 8-channel pipettes only.
 Partial columns contain 2 to 7 consecutive tips in a single column.
 The pipette always picks up partial columns with its frontmost nozzles (``start="H1"``).

 To specify the number of tips to pick up, add the ``end`` parameter when calling :py:meth:`.configure_nozzle_layout`.
-Use the chart below to determine the end row (G through B) for your desired number of tips.
-The end column should be the same as your start column (1 or 12).
+Use the chart below to determine the ending nozzle (G1 through B1) for your desired number of tips.

 .. list-table::
     :stub-columns: 1